-The Xbox One comes with a tremendous controller included by default - it's easily one of the best gamepads ever made - and has the added perk of working for PC games too.
+The Xbox One comes with a tremendous controller included by default - it's easily one of the best gamepads ever made - and it has the added perk of working well with PC games too.

 Still, that doesn't mean there's no room for improvement, and if you're looking to replace your controller - or improve your online shooter performance - you've got plenty of great options, both from Microsoft and third-party manufacturers.

 And if you're looking for some great games to make the most of your new controller, check out our pick of the best Xbox One games.

 Sure, if you own an Xbox One then you already have one of these controllers, but let's be clear - they're great, and if you're looking for a second pad for multiplayer or to replace a broken controller, they're the obvious choice.

 Even better, Microsoft now offers the controllers in a huge range of different colours, including some two-tone setups and even a pair of Minecraft designs, so you don't have to go for the basic white or black either.

 Plus, it's been continually tweaking and improving the controller, so if you buy one now it might be better than your original controller, with increased wireless range, Bluetooth support, and a standard 3.5mm headphone jack.